Skip to main content

 How Do I Get More Leverage On My Deal?

-One of the most critical elements of negotiation is what’s known as commitment, which states that the longer someone is engaged in a process, the more likely they want to see that process completed.
+One of the most critical elements of negotiation is what’s known as commitment.
+This principle states that the longer someone is engaged in a process, the more likely they are to want to see that process completed.
+Using this principle can be a powerful tool in your negotiation tool belt!

 For more Hacks, check out our YouTube page.